Package 'coconots'

 julia

-if TRUE, the model is estimated with Julia.
-This can improve the speed significantly since Julia makes use of derivatives using autodiff.
-In this case, only type, order, data, xreg, and start are used as other inputs.
+if TRUE, the model is estimated with julia.
+This can improve computational speed significantly since julia makes use of derivatives using autodiff.
+In this case, only type, order, data, xreg, and start are used as other inputs (default: FALSE).

 julia_installed